 The mechanical waves energy is found in the sound waves.
 Sound waves cause localized differences in pressure within a medium (solid, liquid or gas).
 As the waves propagate through the medium, they cause instances of maximum compression (max pressure) and maximum rarefaction (min pressure) in the molecules they pass through.

-Let’s have a look at a simple illustration of a sound wave with a single frequency of 1 kHz.
-We’ll notice that it looks nearly identical to the 1 kHz analog audio signal drawn above except that its amplitude is measured in pressure rather than voltage.
+Let's look at a simple illustration of a sound wave with a single frequency of 1 kHz.
+We'll notice that it looks nearly identical to the 1 kHz analog audio signal drawn above, except that its amplitude is measured in pressure rather than voltage.

 Again, the role of the loudspeaker and headphone is to convert analog audio signals into sound waves.

-Ideally, the loudspeakers and headphones will reproduce the audio signal as precisely as possible though this is not always feasible for various reasons due, in large part, to discrepancies in the frequency response of the transducers.
+Ideally, the loudspeakers and headphones will reproduce the audio signal as precisely as possible.
+However, this is not always feasible for various reasons due, in large part, to discrepancies in the frequency response of the transducers.

 For more information on headphone frequency response, check out my article What Is Headphone Frequency Response & What Is A Good Range?